EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

+Bob Carpenter.
+Foreach loops?
+Yea or nay on a simple design.

 ### Open Discussion Topics
 _Any topics that do not need to be addressed in the short term, including speculation and brainstorming._

 * __Developer name.
 Short description.__

+Roger Grosse (Oxford).
+MCMC reliability diagnostics for Stan.

 Andrew and Sebastian.
 Paper on approximate models, approximate algorithms, and faster computing for big models.